kubeshop/testkube/docs/executor-custom.md

 When your tests are written in other testing frameworks than Testkube supports out-of-the-box, you can write `custom executor`.

 Executor is wrapper around testing framework in form of *Docker container* run as *Kubernetes Job*.
+Usually it'll run particular test framework binary inside container.
+Additionally it's registered as `Executor` Custom Resource in your Kubernetes cluster with type handler defined (e.g. `postman/collection`).

 Testkube API is responsible for running executions, it'll pass test data to executor and get parse results from eecutor output.

+To create new script user need to pass `--type` - API need it to pair script type with executor (executor have handled `types` array defined in CRD), and API will choose which executor to run based on handled types.

-API will pass `testube.Execution` OpenAPI based document as first argument to binary in executor Docker container,
+API will pass `testube.Execution` OpenAPI based document as first argument to binary in executors Docker container,

 API assume that Executor will output data to `STDOUT` and each line is wrapped in `testkube.ExecutorOutput` (like in structured logging idea).